getong/flutter_rust_bridge_tutorial/src/overview/iota-libraries/library-versions.md

 ---

-JUST SKIP THIS CHAPTER WHEN YOU'RE USING THE _IOTA SDK_.
+DEPRECATED - please refer to chapter [IOTA SDK and identity.rs](./iota-sdk.md)

 This chapter focuses heavily on deprecated libraries like iota.rs and wallet.rs.
-Additionally, it addresses two different protocol versions: Chrysalis and Stardust, which were only relevant at the time of writing.
+Additionally, it addresses two different protocol versions: Chrysalis and Stardust, which were only relevant at the time of writing mid 2023.
+If you're new here, the information provided is outdated.

 ---